amatsuda/active_decorator/README.md

 ## Decorating associated objects ##

-ActiveDecorator *dose not* automatically decorate associated objects.
+ActiveDecorator *does not* automatically decorate associated objects.
 We recommend that you pass associated objects to `render` when decorated associated objects are needed.

 ```ruby
 # app/models/blog_post.rb